inspheric/nova-defaultable-fields/README.md

 }
 ```

 When the action is run from the index view, it will return a redirect response to refresh the whole page.
-It has no effect if the action is run from the detail view, because Nova already refreshes the page after each action automatically.
+It has no effect if the action is run from the detail view, because Nova already refreshes the detail page after each action automatically.

-> :confounded: I don't really like this workaround but can't think of an alternative.
-I would be happy to hear other ideas.
+> :confounded: I really don't like this workaround but can't think of an alternative.
+[I would be happy to hear other ideas](/inspheric/nova-defaultable-fields/issues/7) that could work without needing to modify Nova core.

-*Note:* If you set `$refreshIndex = true`, and you return your own [action response](https://nova.laravel.com/docs/2.0/actions/defining-actions.html#action-responses) from the action's `handle()` method, **your response will be ignored on the index view** because it is overridden by the redirect response.
-It will behave as normal on the detail view.
+*Note:* If you set `$refreshIndex = true` *and* you return your own [action response](https://nova.laravel.com/docs/2.0/actions/defining-actions.html#action-responses) from the action's `handle()` method, **your response will be ignored on the index view** because it is overridden by the redirect response.
+(It will behave as expected on the detail view.)
+If you must have your own action response, you should **not** use `$refreshIndex = true`.
+Unfortunately, this means that you cannot use `message()`, `danger()` or `download()` along with full `defaultLast()` functionality.
+If you use your own `redirect()` the user will be redirected away from the page anyway, so there will be no issues.

 ### Display using a callback